-- Qualified retirement plan distributions (does not apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees). - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service). - 03 Distributions due to total and permanent disability.
-You are considered disabled if you can furnish proof that you cannot do any substantial gainful activity because of your physical or mental condition.
-A medical determination that your condition can be expected to result in death or to be of long, continued, and indefinite duration must be made. - 04 Distributions due to death (does not apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 10% (or 7.5% if you or your spouse were born before January 2, 1951) of your adjusted gross income (AGI) for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (does not apply to IRAs). - 07 IRA distributions made to certain unemployed individuals for health insurance premiums. - 08 IRA distributions made for qualified higher education expenses. - 09 IRA distributions made for the purchase of a first home, up to \$10,000. - 10 Qualified retirement plan distributions made due to an IRS levy. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Other (see Other next).
+- 01 Qualified retirement plan distributions (doesn't apply to IRAs) you receive after separation from service when the separation from service occurs in or after the year you reach age 55 (age 50 for qualified public safety employees). - 02 Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service). - 03 Distributions due to total and permanent disability.
+You are considered disabled if you can furnish proof that you can't do any substantial gainful activity because of your physical or mental condition.
+A medical determination that your condition can be expected to result in death or to be of long, continued, and indefinite duration must be made. - 04 Distributions due to death (doesn't apply to modified endowment contracts). - 05 Qualified retirement plan distributions up to the amount you paid for unreimbursed medical expenses during the year minus 7.5% of your adjusted gross income (AGI) for the year. - 06 Qualified retirement plan distributions made to an alternate payee under a qualified domestic relations order (doesn't apply to IRAs). - 07 IRA distributions made to certain unemployed individuals for health insurance premiums. - 08 IRA distributions made for qualified higher education expenses. - 09 IRA distributions made for the purchase of a first home, up to \$10,000. - 10 Qualified retirement plan distributions made due to an IRS levy. - 11 Qualified distributions to reservists while serving on active duty for at least 180 days. - 12 Other (see Other next).
 Also, enter this code if more than one exception applies.

-Other.
-The following exceptions also apply.

-- Distributions incorrectly indicated as early distributions by code 1, J, or S in box 7 of Form 1099-R. Include on line 2 the amount you received when you were age 591⁄2 or older. - Distributions from a section 457 plan, which are not from a rollover from a qualified retirement plan. - Distributions from a plan maintained by an employer if: - 1.
+- Other.
+The following exceptions also apply. - Distributions incorrectly indicated as early distributions by code 1, J, or S in box 7 of Form 1099-R. Include on line 2 the amount you received when you were age 591/2 or older. - Distributions from a section 457 plan, which aren't from a rollover from a qualified retirement plan. - Distributions from a plan maintained by an employer if: - 1.
 You separated from service by March 1, 1986; - 2.
 As of March 1, 1986, your entire interest was in pay status under a written election that provides a specific schedule for the distribution of your entire interest; and - 3.
 The distribution is actually being made under the written election. - Distributions that are dividends paid with respect to stock described in section 404(k). - Distributions from annuity contracts to the extent that the distributions are allocable to the investment in the contract before August 14, 1982.
 For additional exceptions that apply to annuities, see Tax on Early Distributions under Special Additional Taxes in Pub.
 575. - Distributions that are phased retirement annuity payments made to federal employees.
 See Pub.
-721 for more information on the phased retirement program.
+721 for more information on the phased retirement program. - Permissible withdrawals under section 414(w). - Distributions that are qualified disaster distributions. - Coronavirus-related distributions. - Qualified birth or adoption distributions.